openaphid/openaphid.github.com/source/_posts/2012-05-02-develop-mode-of-openaphid.markdown

 ![Error Notification](/images/developer-mode-error-notification.png "Notification")

-- Messages produced by `console.warn` and `console.error` are also displayed as notifications.
+- Messages produced by `console.warn` and `console.error` are also displayed as notifications;

+- Write access to read-only attributes of OpenAphid objects throws exception in developer mode.

 With the developer mode of OpenAphid, the typical development process is as follows: